varnishcache/varnish-cache/doc/sphinx/tutorial/backend_servers.rst

 Backend servers
 ---------------

-Varnish has a concept of "backend" or "origin" servers.
-A backend server is the server providing the content Varnish will accelerate.
+Varnish has a concept of `backend` or `origin` servers.
+A backend server is the server providing the content Varnish will accelerate via the cache.

 Our first task is to tell Varnish where it can find its content.
 Start your favorite text editor and open the Varnish default configuration file.
-If you installed from source this is /usr/local/etc/varnish/default.vcl, if you installed from a package it is probably /etc/varnish/default.vcl.
+If you installed from source this is `/usr/local/etc/varnish/default.vcl`, if you installed from a package it is probably `/etc/varnish/default.vcl`.

 If you've been following the tutorial there is probably a section of the configuration that looks like this:::